How Azure Machine Learning works: Architecture and concepts

 An experiment is a grouping of many runs from a specified script.
 It always belongs to a workspace.
 When you submit a run, you provide an experiment name.
 Information for the run is stored under that experiment.
 If you submit a run and specify an experiment name that doesn't exist, a new experiment with that newly specified name is automatically created.

-For an example of using an experiment, see Quickstart: Get started with Azure Machine Learning service.
+For an example of using an experiment, see Tutorial: Train your first model.

 At its simplest, a model is a piece of code that takes an input and produces output.
 Creating a machine learning model involves selecting an algorithm, providing it with data, and tuning hyperparameters.
 Training is an iterative process that produces a trained model, which encapsulates what the model learned during the training process.

 A model is produced by a run in Azure Machine Learning.
 You can also use a model that's trained outside of Azure Machine Learning.
-You can register a model in an Azure Machine Learning service workspace.
+You can register a model in an Azure Machine Learning workspace.

-Azure Machine Learning service is framework agnostic.
+Azure Machine Learning is framework agnostic.
 When you create a model, you can use any popular machine learning framework, such as Scikit-learn, XGBoost, PyTorch, TensorFlow, and Chainer.

-For an example of training a model, see Tutorial: Train an image classification model with Azure Machine Learning service.
+For an example of training a model using Scikit-learn and an estimator, see Tutorial: Train an image classification model with Azure Machine Learning.

-The model registry keeps track of all the models in your Azure Machine Learning service workspace.
+The model registry keeps track of all the models in your Azure Machine Learning workspace.

 Models are identified by name and version.
 Each time you register a model with the same name as an existing one, the registry assumes that it's a new version.
 The version is incremented, and the new model is registered under the same name.

 When you register the model, you can provide additional metadata tags and then use the tags when you search for models.

 You can't delete a registered model that is being used by an active deployment.

 For an example of registering a model, see Train an image classification model with Azure Machine Learning.